 Many individuals and groups from all walks of life selflessly gave their time, strength and even their lives to help others on September 11, and the days, weeks, and years that followed.
 The LaunchPad guides students in the exploration of resources, including webcasts, about the rescue and recovery efforts.
 The accompanying worksheet helps them understand, along with the featured EDSITEment lesson plans, who can be a hero, what makes a hero, and who was heroic on 9/11 and in its aftermath.
 Students also explore these parts of the 9/11 Memorial site: Rescue and Recovery, Community Heroes after the Tragedy, and the Spirit of Volunteerism.

 What avenues exist for organizations as well as ordinary Americans to memorialize individuals or groups of individuals?
 For a more in-depth overview, teachers should consult the 9/11 Memorial guides, Spirit of Volunteerism and Tribute Art and 9/11, which provide detailed timelines and lesson plans for use in the classroom.

-EDSITEment’s Student LaunchPad guides students, with the aid of a worksheet, in an exploration of the different ways people and the nation have paid tribute or memorialized the victims and the many who helped during the attacks and the aftermath of September 11, by following the 9/11 Memorial Web pages: Lady Liberty, Art: A Great Way to Pay Tribute, Flag of Remembrance webcast, the Commemorative Coin and The Names around the Fountains.
+EDSITEment’s Student LaunchPad guides students, with the aid of a worksheet, in an exploration of the different ways people and the nation have paid tribute or memorialized the victims and the many who helped during the attacks and the aftermath of September 11, by following the 9/11 Memorial Web pages: Lady Liberty, Art: A Great Way to Pay Tribute, Flag of Remembrance webcast, and The Names around the Fountains.
 Students then have the opportunity to use their own creativity as they utilize the Memorializing worksheet to design their own commemorative medal, collage, drawing, shrine, or textile.